xebia/VisualReview-protractor/README.md

 Other options are:

 * disabled, default false, a boolean value whether to disable the actual calls to the VisualReview object.
 * propertiesFn, a function with a capabilities argument that is used to uniquely identify a screenshot.
-For example the following configuration ommits the browser version as a screenshot identifying property:
+For example the following configuration omits the browser version as a screenshot identifying property:

 ```
 propertiesFn: function (capabilities) {
     return {
-      os: capabilities.caps_.platform,
+      'os': capabilities.get('platform'),
-      browser: capabilities.caps_.browserName
+      'browser': capabilities.get('browserName')
     };
   }
 ```